soheiiilst/form-validator/README.md

 ## How To Use 🔧

-From your command line, first clone Magic Brain:
+From your command line, first clone Form Validator:

 ```bash
 # Clone this repository